akashgarine/akashgarine/README.md

 ## 🚀 About Me
 - 🏫 Final Year IT Student at CVR College of Engineering, Hyderabad
-- 👨‍💻 Passionate about Full-Stack Development
+- 👨‍💻 Passionate about AI Full-Stack Development
 - 💻 Currently practicing DSA to strengthen problem-solving skills
 - ⚡ Exploring Cloud Computing & DevOps